08

 Determined, she rose onto her tiptoes, stretching her arm upward.
 Her fingertips grazed the edge of the shelf, but it wasn't enough.
 Undeterred, she tried again, pushing herself higher.
 Just as she was about to give up, she sensed a presence beside her.
 The faint, expensive scent of Tom Ford's "Oud Wood" enveloped her, warm and exotic, sending a shiver down her spine.
 She closed her eyes for a brief moment, savoring the rich aroma.
 It took her by surprise to feel someone standing next to her.

 Adrisha opened her eyes and turned to her side, her heart skipping a beat as she found herself staring into a pair of mesmerizing grey eyes.
-The world seemed to fade away, leaving only the two of them in that fleeting, charged moment.
-It was him.
-Eshaanth Raichand.
 The sight of him standing so close, his expression equally startled, took her breath away.
-She could feel her pulse quicken, the air between them thick with unspoken tension and a rush of unexpected emotions.

 Eshaanth, too, seemed momentarily caught off guard.
-His brows furrowed slightly as he processed the situation, his eyes flickering with a mix of recognition and something deeper, something unresolved.
 He had seen a girl struggling to reach a snack and had instinctively moved to help.
 But the familiar scent of her perfume, sweet and delicate like jasmine, tugged at a distant memory.
 It was the same scent that lingered in his mind from their last encounter, a scent he hadn't expected to experience again.

 Adrisha's gaze drifted from his eyes to the packet of Cheetos he held in his hand.
 For a moment, they stood there in silence, the weight of their past interaction hanging between them.
 Eshaanth's face hardened, his expression becoming unreadable as he placed the packet on the highest shelf, deliberately out of her reach.
 It was a subtle yet unmistakable message, a reminder of the rift that existed between them.
 Adrisha's eyes widened in disbelief, her lips parting slightly as she processed his actions.